MarcCoquand/Blog/site/posts/cardinality.md

 ```

 Much better, by taking a closer look at the problem we were solving and using
-cardinality we could conclude that we probably had the wrong representation for
+cardinality we could reason that we had the wrong representation for our state.
-our state and found an alternative solution that is much more elegant.
-Now the
-bug that arose in the previous implementation can not happen anymore!
+We could then take an alternative implementation and reason that that was a
+better representation of our state and use cardinality as a tool to reason as to
+why.